clarson/git_dedupe_commits/README.md

 ### Options
 	-l, --loosen
         Loosen the commit matching.
 Can specify multiple times to make it more forgiving on matches.
 Useful when commit messages don't match due to edits during rebasing.

     --ca, --common-ansestor (Default)
         Use merge-base to determine common ansestor.
-Speeds up finding missing/duplicate commits, but slightly possible to miss commits.
+Speeds up finding duplicate commits, but slightly possible to miss commits.

     ---no-ca, --no-common-ansestor
         Disables common-ansestor.
 Slower, but possibly more accurate.